-During Clinical trials, patient recruitment and engagement are the key factors that unlock better outcomes.
-However, the pharma industry is still struggling to get patients engaged with trials despite myriads of innovations designed to enhance successful trial recruitment and engagement processes.
+During clinical trials, patient recruitment and engagement are the key factors that unlock better outcomes.
+However, the pharmaceutical industry is still struggling to get patients engaged with trials despite myriads of innovations designed to enhance successful trial recruitment and engagement processes.
 Ideally, a clinical trial is a long process that takes months or years to complete, and while patients may be hopeful and motivated at the beginning of a trial, their interest can wane as time passes by.

 We will highlight the importance of keeping patients engaged from start to finish and strategies to keep them involved when many things are fighting for their attention.